 After Costa Concordia disaster: 8 safety tips for cruise ship passengers

 The recent cruise ship disaster in Italy has prompted travel industry experts to advise the public about safety steps they can take, not only aboard ships but also in hotels.
 When the Costa Concordia ran aground off the shore of Tuscany on Jan.
 13, roughly 160 yards from the shore of Giglio Island, many of the more than 4,200 passengers and crew on board the ship were reportedly unprepared for the crisis and the evacuation that followed.
+So far, 11 people are confirmed dead and more than 20 are still missing.

+The ship’s captain, Francesco Schettino, has been blamed for the accident, allegedly breaking from the ship’s assigned course, taking it too close to shore.
 Nancy Dunnan, publisher of TravelSmart Newsletter, urges cruise ship passengers to take precautions to protect themselves and their belongings.
 She suggests the following: